grindery-io/grindery-embed/README.md

 # Grindery Embed App

-The app is designed to be embedded into an iframe.
+The Grindery Embed App is a web application designed to be embedded into an iframe.
+It facilitates communication between the embedded app and the parent window using postMessages in JSON-RPC 2.0 format.

-## Usage
+## Communication Messages

-The App can send and receive postMessages.
-All messages should be in JSON-RPC 2.0 format.

-### Messages the App will send to the parent window
+The App sends the following messages to the parent window:

-#### Resize

-This message will be send to the parent once the App has been loaded, and on every window.resize event.
+1. **Resize**: This message is sent to the parent once the App has been loaded and whenever there is a window.resize event.
+It informs the parent window about the desired height of the iframe.
+   Example:

 ```json
 {